uktrade/mbtiles-s3-server/README.md

 ## Licenses

 The code of the server itself is released under the MIT license.
-However, several components included are released under separate licenses.
+However, several components included in [vendor/](./vendor/) are released under different licenses.